 Give consideration to the measurements and size of the bench, especially if you’re limited on space or want to use the bench with a power rack or other home gym.

-Man with the REP Blackwing stored vertically
+Man in a gym showing how the REP Blackwing weight bemch can be stored vertically

 Range of Motion